Jol Thoms (b. Toronto) is an artist and researcher based in London, UK. His audio-visual

 from site-based fieldwork in remote ‘landscape-laboratories’ situated at the

-forefront of experimental physics and environmental stewardship where planetary bodies become vast posthuman sensing arrays.
-His critical practice
+forefront and intersection of experimental physics and environmental stewardship where cosmic and planetary bodies become entangled as vast posthuman sensing arrays.

 Thoms was a participant in the Anthropocene Campus’ I & II at the